-The Company has approximately 11,271 employees, approximately 27.7% of which are covered by collective bargaining agreements.
+The Company has approximately 11,461 employees, approximately 15.0% of which are covered by collective bargaining agreements.
 Each collective bargaining agreement has a grievance procedure and no strike-no lockout clauses that should assist in maintaining stable labor relations at the respective facility.

-The Company has vehicle and equipment operating leases that expire at various dates through fiscal 2018.
-Rental expense under these leases totaled \$7.0 million, \$6.8 million, and \$7.7 million during fiscal 2013, 2012 and 2011, respectively.
-The minimum lease payments of obligations under non-cancelable operating leases at October 31, 2013 were as follows (in millions):
+The Company has vehicle and equipment operating leases that expire at various dates through fiscal 2019.
+Rental expense under these leases totaled \$9.0 million, \$7.0 million, and \$6.8 million during fiscal 2014, 2013 and 2012, respectively.
+The minimum lease payments of obligations under non-cancelable operating leases at October 31, 2014 were as follows (in millions):

 Fiscal Year Amount

-2014 \$ 5.7
+2015 \$ 7.7

-2015 5.5
+2016 5.2

-2016 3.1
+2017 3.8

-2017 1.7
+2018 3.0

-2018 0.8
+2019 0.7

-\$ 16.8
+\$ 20.4

-At October 31, 2013, the Company's estimated contractual obligations for feed grains, feed ingredients, and packaging supplies totaled \$77.2 million, with the entire amount due in less than one year.
+At October 31, 2014, the Company's estimated contractual obligations for feed grains, feed ingredients, and packaging supplies totaled \$72.4 million, with approximately \$68.6 million due in less than one year, and the remainder due in the following year.